advertisement

 • Overview

-Join 300+ live attendees and 5,000+ virtual learners for a dynamic, interactive, and evidence-based learning experience that extends beyond the annual visit.
+Join our esteemed chairs, Barbara Dehn, NP, and Anita Nelson, MD, and connect with fellow healthcare professionals for a dynamic, interactive, and evidence-based learning experience that extends beyond the annual visit.

 Why Attend WHAV 2025?